 Many lifts require you to be aware of the position your shoulder blades have taken.
 Deadlifts and Squats require strong retraction and depression.
 Back exercises such as rows, pull downs, or chin-ups require controlled movement through all positions, depending on the exercise. (*Protraction and elevation may or may not apply depending on the individual).
 Even chest and shoulder exercises are influenced by the positioning and movement of the scapula.

-Many of us are very unaware of these movements and our scapula may even be stuck in one position.
+Many of us are very unaware of these movements and our scapula may even be stuck in one position, or moving dysfunctionally.
 This can lead to shoulder, back, neck, and other chronic pains.
 If you observe you will find that many people walk around in an elevated and protracted position (shoulders rounded forward and shrugging).
-Over time, this can lead to the dreaded hunch!
+Over time, this can lead to the dreaded hunch which causes muscle stiffness, particularly around the neck, and can lead to a host of musculoskeletal problems.

 And here’s why it matters: